Charities supported by Baavet

 they say begins at home but when it comes to the British people we are the

-taking part in the London marathon in aid of numerous charities, organising Red
+taking part in the London marathon, organising Red

 nose day events, or just responding to an appeal to help in sending money for

 some world disaster we are, as a nation, quick to give and quick to help.
 That’s something that we can truly be proud of.

 We have always done our best at Baavet to

 support charities that come to us for help, but we have decided to do this more formally by highlighting

 certain small, deserving charities which our customers may not

 have heard of and may wish to join us in supporting.